uwplse/theia/README.md

 To setup:

-First go into `k` and follow the instructions there to install it.
-This works best on a Linux machine.
+First download and install `k`: http://www.kframework.org/index.php/K_tool_binaries.

 In `theia-viz`
 1. Run `npm install`.
 This installs the dependencies.
 2. Run `chmod +x python-server.py`.
-This allows bash to execute the python server.
+This allows bash to execute the python server code.
+3. Run `chmod +x log-state.sh`.
+This allows bash to execute the code that logs the state from `k`.

 To run: